 Creatine Supplements Can Cause Dangerous Muscle Breakdown.

 Some people claim that creatine supplements can cause a condition called rhabdomyolysis, in which the body begins to break down skeletal muscle at rapid rates.
 The condition proves fatal if left untreated.

-As was the case with the compartment syndrome myth, the rumor that creatine supplements cause rhabdomyolysis emerged from an article that claimed that a group of high school football players experienced rhabdomyolysis after taking creatine and working out in hot, humid conditions.
+As was the case with the compartment syndrome myth, the rumour that creatine supplements cause rhabdomyolysis emerged from an article that claimed that a group of high school football players experienced rhabdomyolysis after taking creatine and working out in hot, humid conditions.
 The athletes in question never said they used creatine, and medical experts largely agree that the problem was more likely caused by working out for too long in a poorly ventilated, non-air conditioned weight room.